Man said he was drunk when he gunned down two people in September

 Carlos Abraham, 20, and his sister, Louise Abraham, 34, with whom Gilmete has four children, were killed.
 Gilmete told police he thought he shot at neighbors and didn't realize he shot Carlos and Louise Abraham.
 However, witnesses, including the couple's children, said Gilmete and Louise Abraham had been arguing just before the shooting happened.

-Records indicated that Louise Abraham and Gilmete had been separated and he was living elsewhere but it was unclear if they were divorced.
+Records indicated that Louise Abraham and Gilmete had been separated and he was living elsewhere.

 The Kern County Superior Court website showed that a man with the same name as Gilmete was charged with numerous crimes dating back to 2011, pleading no contest to DUI, multiple counts of battery and violating a court order to prevent domestic violence.